How to hide your country online

 The way the Internet functions, each device on the network is assigned a unique identifier, known as an IP address.
 It could look something like this:8.8.8.8.
 Or this:2001:4860:4860::8888, if you are using IPv6.
 Your Internet Service Provider keeps a record of which customer the IP was assigned to at what time, so they know exactly who you are, as well as track your online activities.
 Although the ISP usually keeps this info private, law enforcement can access it, and it could be leaked online in case of a security breach.

-What the above methods do is hide your original IP address, making the traffic appear to come from the country where the VPN end point, or website resides.
-This is an effective way to mask you real location, unless you give it out voluntarily.
+What the above methods do is hide your original IP address, making the traffic appear to come from the country where the VPN endpoint or website resides.
+This is an effective way to mask your real location unless you give it out voluntarily.

 Request for location